Driving Gigabit Speeds: From Lab to Consumer

 - DOCSIS 3.0 Compatibility: DOCSIS 3.1 specifications require compatibility with DOCSIS 3.0 technology, enabling cable operators to more easily and more smoothly transition to DOCSIS 3.1 devices, minimizing consumer disruption.

-Full Duplex DOCSIS 3.1 technology (FDX DOCSIS) builds on the fundamental advancements made with DOCSIS 3.1 to enable symmetric gigabit services.
-FDX DOCSIS technology has the potential to enable symmetric capacity of 10 Gbps or more in both the downstream and upstream directions.
+Full Duplex DOCSIS 3.1 technology (a part of DOCSIS 4.0 technology) builds on the fundamental advancements made with DOCSIS 3.1 to enable symmetric gigabit services.
+DOCSIS 4.0 technology has the potential to enable symmetric capacity of up to 10 Gbps in the downstream and up to 6 Gbps upstream directions.
 Today, cable networks use frequency division duplexing to provide downstream and upstream transmissions simultaneously.
 Lower frequencies, typically from 5 MHz to 42 MHz, are used for upstream transmission and higher frequencies are used for downstream transmission.
 This limited spectrum for upstream transmissions fundamentally limits upstream data rates.
 With the FDX DOCSIS technology, frequency division duplexing is eliminated and the entire available spectrum (up to 1.8 GHz) may potentially be used for upstream and downstream transmissions simultaneously, enabling the provision of symmetric gigabit and multi-gigabit services.

-FDX DOCSIS technology is accomplished through intelligent transceiver design that enables interference cancellation by utilizing knowledge about transmissions to subtract noise from the signal.
+FDX DOCSIS technology (a part of DOCSIS 4.0 technology) is accomplished through intelligent transceiver design that enables interference cancellation by utilizing knowledge about transmissions to subtract noise from the signal.
 Since the transceiver knows what it is transmitting, FDX DOCSIS equipment uses that information to process out the noise and recover the intended received signal.